syproduction/robotanno-commands/README.md

 ### 2. Button Control Instructions

-- On startup, pressing the "Start" button puts the robot into run mode.
+- On startup, pressing the `Start` button puts the robot into run mode.
 - In run mode:
-  - While the robot is running, pressing the "Stop" button pauses the robot.
+  - While the robot is running, pressing the `Stop` button pauses the robot.
-  - When the robot is stopped, pressing the "Start" button resumes its operation.
+  - When the robot is stopped, pressing the `Start` button resumes its operation.
-  - When the robot is stopped, holding down the "Stop" button and then pressing the "Start" button will reset the robot and exit to idle mode.
+  - When the robot is stopped, holding down the `Stop` button and then pressing the `Start` button will reset the robot and exit to idle mode.

 ## Instruction details:
 ```